One-Trick Pony (film): Production

 The title derives from a colloquial American expression meaning a person specializing in only one area, having only one talent, or of limited ability.

-The film is not considered autobiographical, though the story makes use some of Simon's experiences in the music business.
+The film is not considered autobiographical, though the story uses some of Simon's experiences in the music business.
 There has been some disagreement on the story's underpinning.
-Biographer Laura Jackson felt that the film may have been based on experiences in Simon's professional and personal life, though Dave Marsh in a Rolling Stone review saw similarities with Simon's personality, but not with his life and career.
+Biographer Laura Jackson felt the film may have been based on experiences in Simon's professional and personal life, though Dave Marsh in a Rolling Stone review saw similarities with Simon's personality, but not with his life and career.
 However, the character of Walter Fox, the record company executive portrayed by Rip Torn, is regarded as reflecting some of Simon's experiences in moving away from CBS Records, his former label, in the 1970s.
 (Simon went to Warner Bros.
 Records at the time of the film's release.
 The label, at the time owned by the film's distributor, acquired the masters of Simon's CBS catalog that same year.)
 The film featured one of the last appearances of the original members of The Lovin' Spoonful, in a simulated TV show appearance.

 The Paul Simon album One-Trick Pony was released concurrently with the movie.
-All of the songs on the album are featured in the film, though some are presented with a slightly different mix, e.g., "Jonah" features a harmonica solo (probably by Toots Thielemans) that is missing from the album version.
-The film also features "Soft Parachutes," Jonah Levin's sole hit as a recording artist, which is included as a bonus track on the album's 2004 reissue.
+All of the songs on the album are featured in the film, though some have a slightly different mix, such as "Jonah", which features a harmonica solo (probably by Toots Thielemans) that is missing from the album version.
+The film also features "Soft Parachutes", Jonah Levin's sole hit as a recording artist, which is included as a bonus track on the album's 2004 reissue.